Road signs in Canada

 Road signs in Canada may conform to the Manual of Uniform Traffic Control Devices for Canada (MUTCDC) by the Transportation Association of Canada (TAC) for use by Canadian jurisdictions.
 Although it serves a similar role to the MUTCD from the US Federal Highway Administration, it has been independently developed and has a number of key differences with its American counterpart, most notably the inclusion of bilingual (English/French) signage for jurisdictions such as New Brunswick with significant anglophone and francophone population, and a heavier reliance on symbols rather than text legends.

 Language

 Signs for the most part employ one or two languages: English, French or both.
-However, some signs are trilingual, incorporating English, French and an indigenous language such as Cree.
+However, some signs are trilingual, incorporating English, French and an indigenous language.

 Stop sign

+Under federal jurisdiction, the Office of the Commissioner of Official Languages has ruled the word Stop to be an exclusively English term when used for stop signs.
+Accordingly, to comply with the Official Languages Act, only bilingual stop signs with both English and French (ie: Stop and Arrêt) are used on federally-regulated sites such as airports and entry points run by Canada Customs.